-The practice facilities include two treatment rooms, reception and waiting area, decontamination room, and a staff kitchen.
+The practice facilities include one treatment room, reception and waiting area, decontamination room, and a staff room/kitchen.
+The waiting area and decontamination room was shared with another provider.

-42 patients provided feedback about the service.
+12 patients provided feedback about the service.
 Patients we spoke with and those who completed comment cards were very positive about the care they received about the service.
 Patients told us that they were happy with the treatment and advice they had received.